ThijmenGThN/ThijmenGThN/README.md

     - Contact me to estimate a price point regarding your query.
   <details>
     <summary>Order a Service now 🌿</summary>
-    Message me on Discord or via email if you wish to place an order.
+    Message me on Discord or via Email if you wish to place an order.

     Discord: ThijmenGThN#2684
     Email: ThijmenHeuvelink.GThN@pm.me